-AI was the first biotechnology applied to improve reproduction and genetics of farm animals.
+AI was the first biotechnology applied to improve the reproduction and genetics of farm animals.
 Reproductive efficiency using AI is at least as good as using natural mating when no diseases are present and good management practices are employed.
 When certain diseases enter the picture, especially venereal diseases, AI becomes an important factor in their control.

 Advantages and Disadvantages of Artificial Insemination

-Advantages of AI far outweigh the disadvantages:
+The advantages of AI far outweigh the disadvantages: